-To deploy the canopy, please follow the instructions below and refer to Figure 12: Canopy.
+If the canopy option has been installed on the mobile unit, it can now be deployed.
+Please follow the instructions below and refer to Figure 12: Canopy.

 - 1. Remove the handle from Vacuum Closet. - 2.
 Insert the hook of the handle into the hole of the canopy crank mechanism. - 3.
-Turn the handle in order to deploy the canopy. - After the canopy has been deployed, return the handle to its storage position inside of Vacuum Closet.
+Turn the handle in order to deploy the canopy. - 4.
+After the canopy has been deployed, return the handle to its storage position inside of Vacuum Closet.